Von der Decken family

-The House von der Decken is the name of an old Hanoverian family of German nobility.
+The von der Decken family is an ancient Hanoverian family of German nobility.
 Since more than 750 years the center of the family is in a part of Lower Saxony at the south bank of the river Elbe called Kehdingen.

 History

 The Origin of the Family

 The first documented members of the family are Alverik and Herewart von Decca.
 About 1250 they were vassals of Frederick of Haseldorf.
 The genealogy of the family can be traced back to Nicolaus de Deken.
 He was a squire and lived from about 1290 to 1360.
 The first von der Deckens lived near Freiburg, Lower Saxony, at the southern bank of the Elbe river.

 Five Lines of the Family

 All living von der Deckens are descendants of Claus von der Decken, who died in 1541.
 He was a mayor of Stade and had eight children.
 Five of his sons started the different lines of the family (see Genealogy of the von der Decken family).